Is Your Pet Ready For The Office?

 If your dog or cat does have the right stuff, slowly start introducing him/her to your office space by having him/her clock in for a half day once a week.
 If your furry BFF gets a little anxious like Cameron from Ferris Bueller’s Day Off, maybe consider bringing him/her to the office on less-busy days first.
 Just like us, our pets are creatures of habit, so make sure to conduct regular visits to get them used to the space.
 If you want them in the office more, slowly increase the number of times you bring them in week over week.

 And, please, make sure your desk area is ready, too.
 A bed or cushion should be available so your pet can take his/her regular mid-afternoon nap – and, no, that’s not an excuse for you to nap, too.
 Do you have toys and treats handy?
-Our Take Your Dog To Work Kit will help ease your dog or cat into his/her new office responsibilities, which include being super cute from 9 to 5 with lunch breaks excluded.
+Our Dog Chews & Cat Treats will keep your furry friend calm help ease your pet into his/her new office responsibilities, which include being super cute from 9 to 5 with lunch breaks excluded.
 If your pet is small enough, you may want to consider bringing in a soft-sided playpen so he/she stays near you at all times and feels safe.

 Eight-hour workdays will fly by when your favorite coworker is by your side.
 Just be sure to be a responsible pet owner and colleague.
 Don’t forget to hit the mute button during barking fits on conference calls!
 You don’t want your boss or teammates barking orders at you to remove your furry friend ASAP.